-HTMLElement.offsetHeight read-only property is the height of the element including vertical padding and borders, in pixels, as an integer.
+HTMLElement.offsetHeight read-only property is the height of the element including vertical padding and borders, as an integer.

 Typically, an element's

-For the document body object, the measurement includes total linear content height instead of the element CSS height.
+For the document body object, the measurement includes total linear content height instead of the element's CSS height.
 Floated elements extending below other linear content are ignored.

 This property will round the value to an integer.
 If you need a fractional value, use